danmorse314/Expected-Primary-Assists/README.md

 Contextually, we can also use this as a stylistic measure.
 Plotting the xPA rate and the xG rate gives us a good idea of which players prefer to shoot from dangerous areas and which prefer to pass.

 ![fwds style](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/forward%20styles.png)
+*Fig. 4*

 The Otters' leading goal scorer (both in expected and observed goals) was Chad Yetman.
 Yetman was also the 2nd least likely forward to pass into dangerous areas on the team.
 Meanwhile, his frequent linemate Maxim Golod was on the opposite end of the spectrum, opting to pass more often than all but one other forward on the team.
 The pair playing on the same line produced the most goals on the team last year, with Golod netting the primary assist on nearly half of Yetman's goals at even strength.

 ![yetman alluvial](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/yetman%20alluvial.png)
+*Fig. 5*

 Coaches frequently attempt to make forward lines with good chemistry.
-A breakdown like one in Fig. 3 could aid in that search, as we've already seen that pairing a player whose game is favored by xPA with a player who looks great by xG can lead to a winning combination.
+A breakdown like one in Fig. 4 could aid in that search, as we've already seen that pairing a player whose game is favored by xPA with a player who looks great by xG can lead to a winning combination.
 Based on this data, the play styles of Hayden Fowler and Elias Cohen should mesh very well together.
 Giving them more playing time together should lead to more high-danger shots by Cohen on high-danger passes from Fowler.

 In the future, the passing model could use more fine tuning.
 Perhaps adding a new feature like whether or not the pass was sent through traffic would give it a boost.
 As of now, the xPA model can already be helpful in evaluating different player styles.
 With year-over-year testing, it will also benefit player evaluation once we determine which elements are skill-based and which are likely to regress towards the mean.